gchase/re-compare/README.md

 	]
 ```

-Now we run our algorithm
+Now we run our algorithm on the proteinDS tasks.
+A task is a set of calculations of the type "match regex_x to text_y".
+To see how to configure and add your own tasks to re-compare, see [Adding datasets](#adding-algorithms). <!--TODO move explanation of task to beggining of getting started.-->
 ```bash
   $ ./re_compare --task tasks/proteinDS
 ```